Dhruv-0001/Shoe-Hype/README.md

 https://user-images.githubusercontent.com/109892892/191002579-5881d77e-6eb5-45bb-8ad1-0ffaaee97ab6.mp4

-## Functionalities
+## Features & Tech Stack
-- It is CNN based Recommender System and uses RESNET 50 for feature extraction.
+- This is a CNN based Recommender System and uses RESNET 50 for feature extraction.
 -	The Features of uploaded image are compared with the features of dataset images with the help of Scikit Learn pipeline.
-- The user Interface is designed using Python and Streamlit and dataset having more than 20k+ rows was cleaned and analyzed to fetch the desired product details.
+- The user Interface is designed using Python and Streamlit.
+- For fetching product details dataset having more than 20k+ rows was cleaned and analyzed.

-## Flow Chart
+## Work Plan

 ![SHOE_HYPE_FLOW_CHART](https://user-images.githubusercontent.com/109892892/191014150-35200001-8c8a-4659-9bdb-04d694d52419.png)